The 4 Components of a Successful Content Strategy (+1 Bonus)

 Sales Centric Content comes in two forms:

-1. Revenue Creators convert leads into customers.
+• Revenue Creators convert leads into customers.

-2. Revenue Preservers provide a better customer experience to existing customers and encourage them to buy from you in the future, or recommend your business to their colleagues.
+• Revenue Preservers provide a better customer experience to existing customers and encourage them to buy from you in the future, or recommend your business to their colleagues.

-Instead, sales content helps convert those who are interested in your services to decide if you’re the right solution for their needs.
+The main purpose of Sales Centric Content is to help those who are interested in your services to decide if you’re the right solution for their needs.

 Comparison Content